AVOIDANT TO SECURE ROADMAP: PART III

 strong emotion or blame, and validate

-But be mindful of how you communicate strong emotions to your partner.
+It is necessary to convince the avoidant’s subconscious you are reliable and won’t hurt them.
+It can be helpful to change communication style to avoid the avoidants dislike of dependence, such as using low volume for requests and signalling only when you really need help.
+Be mindful of how you communicate strong emotions to your partner.
+Understand that for avoidants emotional conversations with you can be very exhausting.
 Intense, emotional conversations overwhelm avoidant people - they struggle to hear what you are saying because their systems are already overriding them to shut down and withdraw.
 If possible, try not to express emotions intensely or give a sense all your needs are hinging on them.
 Respond logically rather than emotionally, avoid communicating when you are angry, anxious, frustrated or distressed, instead finding a calm moment to communicate your feelings honestly, openly and in a moderate tone.

 And it is important to learn to express the need without too much criticism or blame.
 Criticism in childhood preceded punishment, so as soon as we hear it we tend to shut down, prepare for pain and respond from a place of defensiveness rather than a rational space - for no one is this more true than avoidants.
 So express a problem from a place of personal feelings of impact/vulnerability rather than a direct criticism of them.
 The key is to come from a place of how it made you feel, not a damning accusation of something wrong with them, followed by a positive specific strategy for how they can meet your needs.
 Ask for what you want rather than complaining about what you don't want.
 Clear and consistent communication over time from a place of vulnerability will help avoidants feel it is safe to give.
 Remember it's not that avoidants don't want to give you what you want, they just don't know how.
 They will distance when they feel helpless to meet the needs they are being asked to meet.